dd32/td-gh-ex/readme.txt

 #######################  Changelog ######################
+= 3.0.10 =
+* CHILD THEME USERS, templates have been modified : index.php, header.php, footer.php, comments.php*
+* added : (php) (css) (html) New option : Draggable help box and clickable tooltips to easily display some contextual information and help for developers
+* added : (php) support for custom post types for the slider meta boxes
+* added : (php) new filter to get the post type
+* added : polish translation. thanks to Marcin Sadowski from <a href="http://www.sadowski.edu.pl" target="_blank">http://www.sadowski.edu.pl</a>
+* added : (php) (html) attachments are now listed in the search results with their thumbnails and descriptions, just like posts or pages
+* added : (css) comment navigation styling, similar to post navigation
+* added : (php) (css) author box styling (if bio field not empty)
+* added : (css) comment bubble for pages
+* added : (js) smooth transition for "back to top" link.
+Thanks to Nikolov : <a href="https://github.com/nikolov-tmw" target="_blank">https://github.com/nikolov-tmw</a>
+* added : (js) smooth image loading on gallery attachment navigation
+* added : (lang) Dutch translation.
+Thanks to Joris Dutmer.
+* added : (css) icon to title of archive, search, 404
+* improved : (php) attachment screen layout based on the parent
+* improved : (php) simpler action hooks structure in the main templates : index, header, footer, comments, sidebars
+* improved : (css) responsive behaviour : slider caption now visible for devices < 480px wide, thumbnail/content layout change for better display, body extra padding modified
+* improved : (php) For better performances : options (single and full array) are now get from the TC_utils class instance instead of querying the database. (except for the customization context where they have to be retrieved dynamically from database on refresh)
+* improved : (js) performance : tc_scripts and ajax_slider have been minified
+* fixed : (css) IE fix : added z-index to active slide to fix slides falling below each other on transition.
+Thanks to PMStanley <a href="https://github.com/PMStanley">https://github.com/PMStanley</a>
+* fixed : (css) IE fix : added 'top: 25%' to center align slide caption on older versions of IE. Thanks to PMStanley <a href="https://github.com/PMStanley" target="_blank">https://github.com/PMStanley</a>
+* fixed : (php) empty reply button in comment threads : now checks if we reach the max level of threaded comment to render the reply button
+* fixed : (php) empty nav buttons in single posts are not displayed anymore
+* fixed : (css) font-icons compatibility with Safari is fixed for : page, formats (aside, link; image, video) and widgets (recent post, page menu, categories) thanks to <a href="http://wordpress.org/support/profile/electricfeet" target="_blank">electricfeet</a>
+* fixed : (css) ordered list margin were not consistent in the theme thanks to <a href="http://wordpress.org/support/profile/electricfeet" target="_blank">electricfeet</a>
+* fixed : (css) slider text overflow
+* removed : sidebars templates.
+Sidebar content is now rendered with the class-content-sidebar.php

+= 3.0.9 =
+* !
+SAFE UPGRADE FOR CHILD THEME USERS (v3.0.8 => v3.0.9) ! *
+* fixed : function tc_is_home() was not checking the case where display nothing on home page.
+No impact for child theme users.
+Thanks to <a href="http://wordpress.org/support/profile/monten01">monten01</a>, <a href="http://wordpress.org/support/profile/rdellconsulting" target="_blank">rdellconsulting</a>
+* fixed : When the permalink structure was not set to default, conditional tags is_page() and is_attachement() stopped working.
+They are now replaced by tests on $post -> post_type in class-main-content.php
+* fixed : test if jet_pack is enabled before filtering post_gallery hook => avoid conflict
+* fixed : @media print modified to remove links thanks to <a href="http://wordpress.org/support/profile/electricfeet" target="_blank">electricfeet</a>
+* fixed : btn-info style is back to original Bootstrap style thanks to <a href="http://wordpress.org/support/profile/jo8192" target="_blank">jo8192</a>
+* fixed : featured pages text => html tags are removed from page excerpt
+* improved : custom css now allows special characters
+* improved : better css structure, media queries are grouped at the end of the css files
+* added : two new social networks in Customizer options : Instagram and WordPress
+* added : help button and page in admin with links to FAQ, documentation and forum
+* added : new constant TC_WEBSITE for author URI
+* added :  Swedish translation : thanks to Johnny Nyström

+= 3.0.8 =
+* fixed : function tc_is_home() was missing a test.
+No impact for child theme users.
+Thanks to <a href="http://wordpress.org/support/profile/ldanielpour962gmailcom">http://wordpress.org/support/profile/ldanielpour962gmailcom</a>, <a href="http://wordpress.org/support/profile/rdellconsulting">http://wordpress.org/support/profile/rdellconsulting</a>, <a href="http://wordpress.org/support/profile/andyblackburn">http://wordpress.org/support/profile/andyblackburn</a>, <a href="http://wordpress.org/support/profile/chandlerleighcom">http://wordpress.org/support/profile/chandlerleighcom</a>

+= 3.0.7 =
+* fixed : the "force default layout" option was returning an array instead of a string.
+Thanks to http://wordpress.org/support/profile/edwardwilliamson and http://wordpress.org/support/profile/henry12345 for pointing this out!
+* improved : get infos from parent theme if using a child theme in customizr-__ class constructor
+* improved : enhanced filter for footer credit
+* added : a notice about changelog if using a child theme
+* improved : use esc_html tags in featured page text and slider captions

+= 3.0.6 =
+* fixed : Spanish translation has been fixed.
+Many thanks again to Maria del Mar for her great job!
+* fixed : Pages protected with password will not display any thumbnail or excerpt when used in a featured page home block (thanks to rocketpopgames http://wordpress.org/support/profile/rocketpopgames)
+* improved : performance : jquery.fancybox.1.3.4.js and modernizr have been minified
+* added : footer credits can now be filtered with add_filter( 'footer_credits') and hooked with add_action ('__credits' )
+* added : new customizer option to personnalize the featured page buttons
+* added : brazilian portugues translation!
+Many thanks to Roner Marcelo  (http://ligaht.com.br/)

+= 3.0.5 =
+* fixed : breadcrumb translation domain was not right
+* fixed : domain translation for comment title was not set
+* fixed : in v3.0.4, a slider could disappeared only if some slides had been inserted at one time and then deleted or disabled afterward.
+Thanks to Dave http://wordpress.org/support/profile/rdellconsulting!
+* fixed : holder.js script bug in IE v8 and lower.
+Fixed by updating holder.js v1.9 to v2.0.
+Thanks to Joel (http://wordpress.org/support/profile/jrisberg) and Ivan (http://wordpress.org/support/profile/imsky).
+* improved : better handling of comment number bubble everywhere : check if comments are opened AND if there are comments to display
+* improved : welcome screen on update/activate : changelog automatic update, new tweet button
+* improved : lightbox navigation is now enabled for galleries with media link option choosen (new filters on post gallery and attachment_link)
+* improved : better code organization : split of content class in specific classes by content type
+* added : customizr option for images : enable/disable autoscale on lightbox zoom
+* added : jQuery fallback for CSS Transitions in carousel (ie. Internet Explorer) : https://github.com/twbs/bootstrap/pull/3052/files
+* added : spanish translation.
+Thanks to Maria del Mar

+= 3.0.4 =
+* fixed : minor css correction on responsive thumbnail hover effect
+* fixed : minor syntaxic issue on comment title (printf)
+* fixed : translation domain was wrong for social networks
+* fixed : slider arrows were still showing up if slides were deleted but not the slider itself.
+Added a routine to check if slides have attachment.
+* improved : image galleries : if fancybox active, lightbox navigation is now enabled
+* improved : better capability control of edit page button.
+Only appears if user_can edit_pages (like for posts)
+* added : Activation welcome screen
+* added : new action in admin_init hook to load the meta boxes class

+= 3.0.3 =
+* added : german translation.
+Thanks to Martin Bangemann <design@humane-wirtschaft.de> !
+* changed : default option are now based on customizer settings
+* fixed : reordering slides was deleting the slides

+= 3.0.2 =
+* fixed : problem fixed on theme zipping and upload in repository

 = 3.0.1 =
 * fixed : 'header already sent' error fixed (space before php opening markup in an admin class) was generating an error on log out